 *Note: A person who has been paid a MRCA permanent impairment lump sum will, for the purpose of calculating rent assistance, be deemed to be receiving the fortnightly payments that they would have been paid if they had not chosen the lump sum.
 Information about the amount deemed can be obtained from the Department.

-If you or your partner receive EDA, intermediate rate, or the special rate of disability pension, your rent assistance will most likely be reduced to nil.Back to top
+If you or your partner receive EDA, intermediate rate, or the special rate of Disability Compensation Payment, your rent assistance will most likely be reduced to nil.Back to top

 How is rent assistance calculated?